-Zoloft is a medication that is based on sertraline.
+Zoloft is a medication that is based on Sertraline.
 These pills are usually prescribed to treat many psychological and psychiatric disorders.
 Some of these are depression, panic attacks, OCD (obsessive-compulsive disorders), anxiety, post-traumatic stress and social phobias.
-Some women might take it to treat and manage their PMS (premenstrual syndrome); but, it is the solution to those who have it severe.
+Some women might take it to treat and manage their PMS (premenstrual syndrome); but it is a solution only to those who have it severely.

 This medicine works by restoring the balance of the brain and restoring the average levels of serotonin.
 Its benefits are numerous and include:

-- Better mood as you begin to enjoy your daily activities much better.
+- Better mood as you begin to enjoy your daily activities much more.
 As a result, you will feel alive more than ever.

-- You start enjoying a good night sleep
+- You start enjoying a good night’s sleep

 - It restores your energy levels

 - It helps getting rid of everything that is preventing you from having a good positive day such as stress and anxieties.
-You will no longer have these negative restricting thoughts.
+You will no longer have negative, restricting thoughts.

 - You will no longer have to worry about having panic attacks.